Good Samaritans find, ship kitten back to Alaska couple

-JUNEAU, Alaska — A couple has been reunited with their 4-month-old kitten after it slipped out of their car on a ferry ride to Alaska.
+JUNEAU, Alaska (AP) — A couple has been reunited with their 4-month-old kitten after it slipped out of their car on a ferry ride to Alaska.

-Cassidy Timm and Blake Ward lost their cat within hours of leaving on a mainline ferry that began in Bellingham and stopped throughout cities in Alaska, KTOO Public Media reported Thursday.
+Cassidy Timm and Blake Ward lost their cat within hours of leaving on a mainline ferry that began in Bellingham, Washington, and stopped throughout cities in Alaska, KTOO Public Media reported Thursday.

 Their kitten, Spot, slipped through the sunroof of the couple’s car, which was parked on the ferry.
-Timm and Ward were moving back to Haines, Alaska with all their pets, including Spot’s mom and siblings.
+Timm and Ward were moving back to Haines with all their pets, including Spot’s mom and siblings.

 Timm said she made the ferry make announcements.
 She looked in the wheel wells of other cars.
 She set kennels out with food and Spot’s mom.
 She left one of the dogs Spot snuggles with tied outside in hopes that the cat would return.